 Scientists have long suspected that infections from bacteria, viruses, and other toxins were likely to blame as causes of autoimmune disease.
 Several infections have links to autoimmunity, such as Epstein-Barr (the virus that causes mono), Herpes Simplex 1 and 2, and E. coli.

 Viruses like Epstein-Barr and herpes simplex never leave your system.
 However, you can suppress them by ensuring your immune system is healthy.
-When your immune system is suppressed by stress or illness, the infection can become active again.4
+When stress or illness suppresses your immune system, the infection can become active again.
+(4)

-Once the virus is active, the inflammatory immune response damages tissue, which then causes more inflammation and a more significant response from the immune system.
+Once the virus is active, the inflammatory immune response damages tissue.
+This causes more inflammation and a more significant response from the immune system.
 An autoimmune disease develops from that chronic state of inflammation.
-Healing your infections is necessary to reverse your autoimmunity.
+So, healing your infections is necessary to reverse your autoimmunity.

 5. Stress